 Multiple fire departments battle house fire on Lemon Road

-EAST BATON ROUGE PARISH - Firefighters responded to a house fire on Lemon Road near Plank Road Monday.
+EAST BATON ROUGE PARISH - Firefighters responded to a house fire on Lemon Road near Plank Road Monday evening.

-The Cheneyville fire department, along with crews from Zachary and Baker arrived on the scene shortly after 7 p.m.
+The Cheneyville fire department, along with crews from Zachary, Baker and Pride arrived on the scene shortly after 7 p.m.

 BREAKING: Several departments battling this house fire off Lemon Rd in North EBR parish. @WBRZ pic.twitter.com/AGRQeZ0iC0— Brett Buffington (@BrettBuffington) March 28, 2017